Code-Institute-Submissions/par-excellance-restaurant/README.md

 1. [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - for styling the website’s HTML code
 1. [Bootstrap](https://getbootstrap.com/) - for additional styling and adding responsiveness to the website
 1. [JavaScript](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - for adding alerts to the demo forms on the website and for [JS Scrollspy](https://www.w3schools.com/bootstrap/bootstrap_ref_js_scrollspy.asp)
-1. [Gitpod](https://gitpod.io/) - for writing, editing and live previewing the code during the creation process
-1. [GitHub](https://github.com/) - for hosting the project's repository and creating a preview link on GitHug pages
 1. [Git](https://git-scm.com/) - for version control

 Technology used that is connected to [Bootstrap](https://getbootstrap.com/) for some components to function properly: